-RPP prices are set with a view to achieving a balance of zero for the variance balance associated with seasonal variation at the end of the RPP period.
+RPP prices are set with a view to achieving a balance of zero in the variance account by the end of the RPP period.

 The combined effect of these factors is shown in Figure 3.
 The values in each month of Figure 3 represent the total expected balance in the IESO variance account at the end of each month.
+The variance account surplus is forecast to remain high through March 2023, then decline quickly to zero by October 2023 as RPP supply costs increase.